 Kumeyaay Lake Campground offers 46 primitive sites (no water or electricity) for tents or recreational vehicles.
 The Kumeyaay Lake Campground is open for Friday and Saturday night camping.
 The campsites are available for reservation on a first-come, first-serve.

 Lake Murray Reservoir

-Minimum size limit for bass is 12 inches.
-Fish limits are 5 for trout, bass, catfish and you may only have a combined bag limit of 25 sunfish and crappie of all species, with no limit on other species.
+The minimum size limit for bass is 12 inches.
+Fish limits are 5 for trout, bass, catfish, and you may only have a combined bag limit of 25 sunfish and crappie of all species, with no limit on other species.
 A state fishing license is required.
 There is no camping allowed at Lake Murray.

 The most popular trail at the Mission Trails Park is the Cowles Mountain trail, which takes hundreds of people per day to the summit for a breathtaking 360-degree panorama of San Diego County.
-Park trails range from flat and easy to rather challenging.
-Bring a camera, a hat, water, and good hiking shoes and enjoy the natural beauty of this wonderful San Diego regional park.
+Park trails range from flat and easy to somewhat challenging.
+Bring a camera, a hat, water, and good hiking shoes, and enjoy the natural beauty of this wonderful San Diego regional park.